GM to send 50 engineers to U-M to develop electric car technology

 Which means scores of automotive engineers are going to have relearn how to do their jobs.
 It’s an even bigger priority at GM, which is betting a lot of its future success on game-changing vehicles like the plug-in Chevrolet Volt.

-For now GM will send 50 of its top engineers to U-M to complete their master degrees in engineering while working full-time at the auto-maker.
+For now GM will send 50 of its top engineers to U-M to complete their master degree in engineering while working full-time at the auto-maker.
 They will specialize in energy systems engineering.
 The whole process is expected to take 4.5 years.

 “We need a methodology to retrain our workforce,” says Bob Kruse, executive director of global vehicle engineering for hybrids, electric vehicles and batteries for GM.

 The first cohort of engineers will start in January.
-A second of a size to be determined will begin next fall.
+A second cohort of a size to be determined will begin next fall.
 Both Sastry and Kruse see many more of GM’s engineers going into the program for the foreseeable future.

 “The only vector is up,” Sastry says.
 “I think this will not only grow but there will be imitators.”